logicalclocks/hopsworks/docs/compute/auth/registration.md

     <figcaption>Register new account</figcaption>
   </figure>

-If second factor authentication is required you will be presented with a page like in the figure bellow.
+If second factor authentication is required you will be presented with a page like in the figure below.
 Scan the QR code or type the code in bold to register your account in your authenticator app.

   <figure>